Close Menu

 If you don’t meet listing 11.12, then you can still win SSDI and SSI benefits with SSA’s other rules.
 These rules take your myasthenia gravis symptoms, any other medical conditions, your age, work history, skills, and education into account.

-When the SSA decides your residual functional capacity (RFC), they use your statements on the forms you fill out for them.
-For example, when you fill out forms about your past work, you state how much you had to lift on the job and how also tell them how much you stood or sat during a work day.
+When the SSA decides your residual functional capacity (RFC), they use your statements on the forms you fill out.
+For example, when you fill out forms about your past work, you state how much you had to lift on the job.
+You also tell them how much you stood or sat during a work day.

 Think about it.
 Failing to tell the SSA about the lifting you had to do at your past jobs, makes it easier for them to return you to your past jobs.
 In other words, you are making it easier for them to deny your case.